cnorm35/bridgetown-blog/src/_posts/five_tips_for_new_dev.md

 This is by no means exhaustive, but here are a few tips I’ve found myself talking about a lot recently.

-### You should probably be using your Rails console more
+### 1. You should probably be using your Rails console more
+(add something about IRBrc expanding models here)
 This one might be a little opinionated.
 I’m a hands on learner and _always_ am poking around in the Rails console.
 Getting a running Rails console and pulling a model is usually the first thing I do after getting a new app up I’m onboarding to and running.
 I have a completely unsubstantiated theory that with the advent of VSCode and more editors with a IDE feel with everything built in has made it seem like the Rails console is an afterthought and not a core feature.  *Shakes fist* back in my day (not sure about that one)

 You can also customize your rails console by updating your .irbrc file.
 Some of the things you can customize are automatically expanding objects or disable the autocomplete available in the newer versions of Ruby.